- Check if the start SCN value of each datafile header matches the corresponding stop SCN value in the controlfile.

 But there are still uncommitted transactions in the database.

-To complete the transaction recovery these uncommitted transactions needs to be rolled back
+To complete the transaction recovery these uncommitted transactions needs to be rolled back.

 Oracle does this automatically during rollback phase.
 If a user connects and hit a datablock that

-rolled back then this is done automatically as roll forward phase has populated the undo segments that was protecting the uncommitted transaction.
+needs to be rolled back then this is done automatically as roll forward phase has populated the undo segments that was protecting the uncommitted transaction.
 This ensures the read consistency.